Xeljanz Lawsuit for Cancer & Heart Related Problems

 - Pain or discomfort in hips, shoulders, ribs, arms, upper back, or neck that may radiate into the jaw or shoulder

 - Painful sores inside your mouth or on your lips may be caused by a condition called aphthous stomatitis

 This list is not a complete list of side effects associated with taking Xeljanz.

 Please note that this medication may increase the risk of serious infections and other conditions that can lead to death.
 This condition is especially severe if taken by patients who have been diagnosed with cancer or have been weakened by cancer treatments.

-Patients who take this medication may also be at increased risk for developing other cancers, including:
+Patients who take this medication for severely active rheumatoid arthritis may also be at increased risk for developing other cancers, including: